12 National and State Parks for your 2023 California Road Trip

 Sequoia and Kings Canyon National Parks – Challenge yourself to the 350-step concrete and stone stairway to the top of Moro Rock.
 These twin parks also boast the highest point in the 48 contiguous states.
 Mount Whitney stands at an astounding 14,494 feet.

-Death Valley National Park – Spanning two states, California and Nevada, this is the hottest, driest, and lowest national park.
+Death Valley National Park is the hottest, driest, and lowest national park in two states, California and Nevada.
 Despite the chilling name, the park is full of clever animals such as bighorn sheep, kangaroo rats, and desert tortoises.
 Take a ride along the 9-mile Artists Drive to be treated to colorful hills.

 Joshua Tree National Park – It may seem like all deserts are the same, but this park is at the crossroads of two distinct desert ecosystems.
 Don’t miss the famous Skull Rock (which perhaps would be better suited in Death Valley?) and the variety of cacti spread throughout.
 Detailed hiking guide for Joshua Tree National Park.